CCBR/XAVIER/docs/usage/run.md

 > _type: string_
 > _default: slurm_
 >
 > Execution Method.
 Defines the mode or method of execution.
-Vaild mode options include: local or slurm.
+Valid mode options include: local or slurm.
 >
 > **_local_**
 > Local executions will run serially on compute instance.
 This is useful for testing, debugging, or when a users does not have access to a high performance computing environment.
 If this option is not provided, it will default to a local execution mode.